Avzzzzz/amfoss-tasks/README.md

 Task Completed:0,1,2,6,8,9,11,12,14

+task 0 is dual boot ubntu which i followed some tutorials and completed.

 task 1 was about introduction to github which was an easy one so no isuues faced in that.